Best Trekking Places in Goa 2026 | Before Monsoon Trails Guide

+It’s April 2026, and the window to trek in Goa is open right now — but not for long.
 Trekking in Goa includes forest trails, waterfall hikes, hill climbs, and coastal walks spread across North Goa and South Goa.
 Popular Goa trekking places include Dudhsagar, Netravali, Tambdi Surla, and Sonsogor.
-The best time for Goa treks is October to February when the weather, trail safety, and visibility are ideal.
+While October to February is the classic trekking season, April and May give you one last, genuinely underrated opportunity before the monsoon arrives and closes most trails in June.

 Adventure Beyond the Beaches – Discover Goa’s Hidden Wilderness